raspberrypilearning/pixel-art-unplugged/en/step_5.md

 ## Encode your picture

+DESIGN - this should be a seperate page to the pixel art image in the previous step so the page can be swapped.

 Now its time to turn your pixel art into numbers a computer (or a friend) can understand and then see if they can turn it back into an image.

 --- task ---